MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 ## Use the outbound proxy server

 Some environments require all outbound traffic to go through an outbound proxy, without exception.
-As a result, bypassing the proxy is not an option.
+As a result, bypassing the proxy isn't an option.

 You can configure the connector traffic to go through the outbound proxy, as shown in the following diagram: